 - It is vitally important both conditions receive proper treatment simultaneously.

-Dual diagnosis treatment refers to a type of program that provides therapy which addresses both the substance abuse and psychiatric condition.
+Dual treatment refers to a type of program that provides therapy which addresses both the substance abuse and psychiatric condition.
 This area of addiction medicine has been growing in popularity in recent years, and is thought to be a more comprehensive, effective approach.
 Most addiction experts believe in the importance of treating both conditions as the best way to be successful.
 Treating both conditions simultaneously has been shown to be more effective in long-term recovery.

-Dual diagnosis treatment centers tends to be effective for several reasons, including:
+These centers tends to be effective for several reasons, including:

 - The therapy focuses on the underlying causes behind an addiction

 - It has been found to be more effective over the long run